SNaveenMathew/deeplearning.ai-short-courses/README.md

 # deeplearning.ai-short-courses
 Space for local runs and experiments with deeplearning.ai short courses

+## Disclaimer

+Almost all the code is COPIED.
+I do not claim intellectual rights over the code or any assets.
+I intend to use the code shared by the respective creators to satisfy my curiosity and/or to build something useful.

 ## Downloading the required files

 1. Click View -> File Browser